By now, most Danish citizens have obtained a MitID, which replaces NemID. However, there’s still some confusion regarding this transition.

 I live abroad.
 How do I get MitID?

-What will MitID look like?
+What does MitID look like?

 However, there will also be physical options to use MitID such as: